contentful/contentful-export/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

+[Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
+It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
+Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 this tool allows you to export a space to a JSON dump

 ## What this tool is for